thinkitdata/encdec/huffman/readme.md

 - huffman.cpp
 - huffman2.asm

 Huffman coding is a lossless data compression algorithm that was developed by David A. Huffman in 1952.
 It is used to compress data by assigning variable-length codes to symbols in the input data.
 The more frequently occurring symbols are assigned shorter codes, while less frequent symbols are assigned longer codes.
 This results in a reduction in the amount of data required to represent the original input.
+It is widely used in many applications, including image and audio compression, data transmission, and storage.

 **Huffman Encoding**